Don Lemon: Allegations of misogyny

-On February 19, 2023, after Nikki Haley's presidential campaign announcement, Lemon stated that Haley "isn't in her prime" and that a woman is "considered to be in her prime in her 20s and 30s and maybe 40s."
-The comments went viral and received widespread negative reactions online, which alleged his comments were sexist.
-Lemon apologized for the comments and did not appear on CNN This Morning on February 20; he returned on February 22.
+On February 19, 2023, after Nikki Haley called for "mandatory mental competency tests for politicians over 75 years old", Lemon said "this whole talk about age makes me uncomfortable, I think it is the wrong road to go down", before continuing "She says people, you know, politicians or something are not in their prime.
+Nikki Haley isn't in her prime, sorry.
+A woman is considered to be in her prime in her 20s and 30s and maybe 40s."
+His remarks were criticized online as sexist; Lemon later apologized, and did not appear on CNN This Morning on February 20; he returned on February 22.